tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 If you're working on a small Java project, show it to a Java developer to get some feedback.
 Ask him or her to let you know if you're doing things right.

 You could also share your notes with others to get their feedback.
 Maybe you're misunderstanding some key points.
-Other people's feedback can help align you in positive ways.
+Feedback can help align you in positive ways.

 In fact, this is one reason why I publish posts on my blog.
 By sharing and getting feedback early in the process, others can give me the insight and feedback I need to correct my course early.

-## 10. Hold a sprint retrospective
+## 10. Hold a sprint retrospective and strive for "kaizen"

 After a sprint, identify any impediments or other processes that aren't working.
 Maybe you're only getting a couple of items done each week because you're too tired.
 Maybe you're spending too much time in your escape zone because you're burned out and are losing energy.
 Maybe you have too many things going on in your life and need to simplify.
 Maybe you need to alternate tasks more to avoid getting bored.

-Identify the impediments and remove them.
+Identify some of impediments and remove them.
 You may not be able to remove them all, but by removing one or two of the things that are dragging you down, you're putting into practice the notion of "kaizen," which means continuous improvement.

 ## Conclusion

 Although I've been in agile software development shops for years, I never thought to apply scrum to the projects in my own life.
 I do think that the same scrum principles that shifted the software industry into greater productivity can be leveraged for ourselves.
 We are lucky because most of us are immersed in this process and are familiar with scrum principles, whereas many other industries haven't yet adopted it.

 What do you think?
 Can you apply scrum processes to better manage the projects of your life?

+{{site.data.alerts.tip}} If you're looking for software to manage your agile/scrum project, [pivotaltracker.com](https://www.pivotaltracker.com) works well.
+It's free for the first two projects and is easy to figure out.{{site.data.alerts.end}}